ayaankazerouni/csc305-lectures/03-mutability-cohesion-srp/coursenotes.md

 The chapter is pretty long and worth a read in its entirety[^aosa], but we'll focus on section 2.4 _The TrackPanel_.

-[^aosa]: The book it's from&mdash;_The Architecture of Open-Source Applications_, edited by Amy Brown and Greg Wilson&mdash; is pretty cool because it contains descriptions of the designs of large mature open-source projects written by the project maintainers themselves.
+[^aosa]: It's from the book collection&mdash;_The Architecture of Open-Source Applications_, edited by Amy Brown and Greg Wilson&mdash.
+The books are pretty cool because they contain design descriptions of large and mature open-source projects written by the project maintainers themselves.
+This gives us a unique insight into the design decisions and tradeoffs that go into engineering large software.

 **DISCUSSION**: Take a moment to read the referenced section.

 The author is describing exactly the kind of problem we discussed with the Tic Tac Toe example.
-Namely, part of the user interface are deeply coupled with the domain-specific logic that is being implemented.
-The reasons for this choice are related to other, earlier tradeoffs regarding a third-party library (wxWidgets).
+Namely, parts of the user interface are deeply coupled with the domain-specific logic that is being implemented.
+The reasons for this choice are related to other, earlier tradeoffs regarding a third-party library used in Audacity (wxWidgets).

 The Summary section puts it nicely:

 > In the TrackPanel of Audacity we needed to go outside the features that could easily be got from existing widgets.
-As a result we rolled our own ad hoc system.
-There is a cleaner system with widgets and sizers and logically distinct application level objects struggling to come out of the TrackPanel.
+As a result we rolled our own ad hoc system. **There is a cleaner system with widgets and sizers and logically distinct application level objects struggling to come out of the TrackPanel.** (emphasis mine)